 - Outcome of the Section 47 Enquiries

-- Children's Services Recording Requirements
+- Children's Specialist Services Recording Requirements

 - Resolving Professional Differences

-||Whenever there is reasonable cause to suspect that a child is suffering, or is likely to suffer Significant Harm, there should be a Strategy Discussion/Meeting involving Children's Social Care and the Police, Health (Named Nurse and/or Named Doctor) and other bodies as appropriate (for example, children's centre/school, and in particular any referring agency.)
+|1.1||Whenever there is reasonable cause to suspect that a child is suffering, or is likely to suffer Significant Harm, there should be a Strategy Discussion/Meeting involving Children's Specialist Services and the Police, Health (Designated Nurse for LAC and/or Designated Doctor for LAC) and other bodies as appropriate (for example, Children's Centre/School, and in particular any referring Agency).|

-||The Strategy Discussion/Meeting should be convened by Children's Social Care for immediate risk on the same day, or within 3 days for safeguarding concerns and those participating should be sufficiently senior and able, therefore, to contribute to the discussion of available information and to make decisions on behalf of their agencies.|
+|1.2||The Strategy Discussion/Meeting should be convened by Children's Specialist Services for immediate risk on the same day, or within 3 days for safeguarding concerns and those participating should be sufficiently senior and able, therefore, to contribute to the discussion of available information and to make decisions on behalf of their agencies.|

-|1.3||A Strategy Discussion/Meeting may take place following a Referral and Initial Assessment, or at any other time (for example, if concerns about Significant Harm emerge in respect of a Child in Need receiving support under Section 17 Children Act 1989).|
+|1.3||A Strategy Discussion/Meeting may take place following a Referral and/or at any other time (for example, if concerns about Significant Harm emerge in respect of a Child in Need receiving support under Section 17 Children Act 1989).|

 A Strategy Discussion/Meeting should be considered: